Edward Marsland

 Edward Abson Marsland (18 May 1923 – February 1996) was a British academic who served as Vice-Chancellor of the University of Birmingham.

 Marsland received his early education at King Edward's School, Birmingham.
-He graduated with a PhD from the Faculty of Medicine of Birmingham University in 1950.
-His thesis was 'A histological investigation of amelogenesis in rats, with special reference to maturation'.
+He graduated with a PhD degree from the Faculty of Medicine at the University of Birmingham in 1950.
+His thesis was "A histological investigation of amelogenesis in rats, with special reference to maturation".

-Marsland was Professor of Oral Surgery at Birmingham University from 1979 to 1982, and Vice-Chancellor of the university from 1982 to 1987.
+Marsland was Professor of Oral Surgery at the University of Birmingham from 1979 to 1982, and Vice-Chancellor of the university from 1982 to 1987.